-4. CONFLICT OF INTEREST
+4. CONFLICT OF INTEREST - GENERAL

+Employees must ensure that they are not in a position where their personal interests are or could be in conflict with the interests of the Company.
 Potential for conflict of interest arises when it is likely that you could be influenced, or it could be perceived that you are influenced by a personal interest when carrying out your duties.
 Conflicts of interest that lead to biased decision making may constitute corrupt conduct.

-- (a) Some situations that may give rise to a conflict of interest include situations where you have: - (i) financial interests in a matter the Company deals with or you are aware that your friends or relatives have a financial interest in the matter; - (ii) directorships/management of outside organisations; - (iii) membership of boards of outside organisations; - (iv) personal relationships with people the Company is dealing with which go beyond the level of a professional working relationship; - secondary employment, business, commercial, or other activities outside of the workplace which impacts on your duty and obligations to the Company; - (vi) access to information that can be used for personal gain; and - (vii) offer of an inducement. - (b) You may often be the only person aware of the potential for conflict.
-It is your responsibility to avoid any conflict from arising that could compromise your ability to perform your duties impartially.
-You must report any potential or actual conflicts of interest to your manager. - (c) If you are uncertain whether a conflict exists, you should discuss that matter with your manager and attempt to resolve any conflicts that may exist. - (d) You must not submit or accept any bribe, or other improper inducement.
+- (a) Some situations that may give rise to a conflict of interest include situations where you have: - (i) financial interests in a matter the Company deals with or you are aware that your friends or relatives have a financial interest in the matter; - (ii) directorships/management of outside organisations; - (iii) membership of boards of outside organisations; - (iv) personal relationships with people the Company is dealing with which go beyond the level of a professional working relationship; - (v) secondary employment, business, commercial, or other activities outside of the workplace which impacts on your duty and obligations to the Company; - (vi) access to information that can be used for personal gain; and - (vii) an offer of an inducement. - (b) You may often be the only person aware of the potential for conflict.
+It is your responsibility to avoid any conflict from arising that could compromise your ability to perform your duties impartially. - (c) You must report any potential, perceived or actual conflicts of interest to your manager, who must report this to the Company Secretary. - (d) If you are uncertain whether a conflict exists, you should discuss that matter with your manager, who should inform the Company Secretary, and attempt to resolve any conflicts that may exist. - (e) In compliance with the Anti-Bribery and Corruption Policy, you must not submit or accept any bribe, or other improper inducement.
 Any such inducements are to be reported to your manager.